Lorentz Local Canonicalization: How to Make Any Network Lorentz-Equivariant: Experimental details

 For all models, we break Lorentz equivariance by including additional symmetry-breaking inputs in two ways.
 First, the 7 kinematic features listed in Tab.~\ref{tab:jetclass_features} are only invariant under the unbroken $\mathrm{SO(2)}$ subgroup of rotations around the beam axis, but included in the list of Lorentz scalars $s_i$ that serves as input to the Frames-Net.
 Second, we append additional three ``reference particles'' to the particle set that serves as input for the local reference frame prediction described in Sec.~\ref{sec:construct_lframes}.
 These reference particles are the time direction $(1,0,0,0)$ as well as the beam direction and its counterpart $(1,0,0,\pm 1)$.
 Together, they define the time and beam directions as two reference directions which will stay fixed for all inputs, effectively breaking the Lorentz-equivariance down to the transformations that keep these two directions unchanged.
 We note that two of the three reference vectors would already be sufficient, and also already one of the two ways of Lorentz symmetry breaking would be sufficient in principle.
 The effect of symmetry-breaking inputs is discussed in App.~\ref{app:ablations}.

-\paragraph{Training} For both LLoCa-ParT and LLoCa-ParticleNet, we adopt the same training hyperparameters as the official implementations, without any additional tuning.
+\paragraph{Training.} For both LLoCa-ParT and LLoCa-ParticleNet, we adopt the same training hyperparameters as the official implementations, without any additional tuning.
 Specifically, models are trained for 1,000,000 iterations with a batch size of 512, using the Ranger optimizer as implemented in the official ParT and ParticleNet repositories.
 A constant learning rate is applied for the first 700,000 iterations, followed by exponential decay.
-We use a learning rate of 0.01 for LLoCa-ParticleNet and 0.001 for LLoCa-ParT.
+We use a learning rate of 0.001 for all networks.

 Our Transformer and LLoCa-Transformer models are trained with the same number of iterations, batch size, and initial learning rate as LLoCa-ParT, but use the AdamW optimizer in conjunction with a cosine annealing learning rate schedule.